Ichimoku cloud analysis: EUR/USD, NZD/USD, USD/CHF

 EUR/USD, “Euro vs US Dollar”

-EUR/USD is rebounding from the rising channel’s downside border at 1.0971; the instrument is moving below Ichimoku Cloud, thus indicating a descending tendency.
-The markets could indicate that the price may test the cloud’s downside border at 1.1055 and then resume moving downwards to reach 1.0780.
+EURUSD is rebounding from the broken resistance area at 1.0920; the instrument is moving below Ichimoku Cloud, thus indicating a descending tendency.
+The markets could indicate that the price may test Tenkan-Sen and Kijun-Sen at 1.0965 and then resume moving downwards to reach 1.0735.
 Another signal in favour of a further downtrend will be a rebound from the descending channel’s upside border.
-However, the bearish scenario may no longer be valid if the price breaks the cloud’s upside border and fixes above 1.1120.
+However, the bearish scenario may no longer be valid if the price breaks the cloud’s upside border and fixes above 1.1115.
 In this case, the pair may continue growing towards 1.1205.
-To confirm further decline, the asset must break the rising channel’s downside border and fix below 1.0930.

 NZD/USD, “New Zealand Dollar vs US Dollar”

-NZD/USD is testing the resistance level at 0.6939 for the third time; the instrument is moving above Ichimoku Cloud, thus indicating an ascending tendency.
-The markets could indicate that the price may test the cloud’s upside border at 0.6955 and then resume moving upwards to reach 0.7095.
-Another signal in favour of a further uptrend will be a rebound from the rising channel’s downside border.
-However, the bullish scenario may no longer be valid if the price breaks the cloud’s downside border and fixes below 0.6865.
-In this case, the pair may continue falling towards 0.6775.
-To confirm further growth, the asset must break the upside border of the Triangle pattern and fix above 0.6995.
+NZDUSD is testing the support level at 0.6902; the instrument is moving below Ichimoku Cloud, thus indicating a descending tendency.
+The markets could indicate that the price may test the cloud’s upside border at 0.6940 and then resume moving downwards to reach 0.6760.
+Another signal in favour of a further downtrend will be a rebound from the rising channel’s downside border.
+However, the bearish scenario may no longer be valid if the price breaks the cloud’s upside border and fixes above 0.6995.
+In this case, the pair may continue growing towards 0.7095.

 USD/CHF, “US Dollar vs Swiss Franc”

-USD/CHF is testing Tenkan-Sen and Kijun-Sen at 0.9258; the instrument is moving below Ichimoku Cloud, thus indicating a descending tendency.
-The markets could indicate that the price may test the cloud’s downside border at 0.9275 and then resume moving downwards to reach 0.9140.
-Another signal in favour of a further downtrend will be a rebound from the descending channel’s upside border.
-However, the bearish scenario may no longer be valid if the price breaks the cloud’s upside border and fixes above 0.9335.
-In this case, the pair may continue growing towards 0.9425.
-To confirm further growth, the asset must break the downside border of the Wedge pattern and fix below 0.9230.
+USDCHF is testing the descending channel’s broken border at 0.9324; the instrument is moving above Ichimoku Cloud, thus indicating an ascending tendency.
+The markets could indicate that the price may test Tenkan-Sen and Kijun-Sen at 0.9295 and then resume moving upwards to reach 0.9435.
+Another signal in favour of a further uptrend will be a rebound from the descending channel’s upside border.
+However, the bullish scenario may no longer be valid if the price breaks the cloud’s downside border and fixes below 0.9230.
+In this case, the pair may continue falling towards 0.9140.

 Before you enter foreign exchange and stock markets, you have to remember that trading currencies and other investment products is trading in nature and always involves a considerable risk.
 As a result of various financial fluctuations, you may not only significantly increase your capital, but also lose it completely.
 Therefore, our clients have to assure RoboForex that they understand all the possible consequences of such risks, they know all the specifics, rules and regulations governing the use of investment products, including corporate events, resulting in the change of underlying assets.
 Client understands that there are special risks and features that affect prices, exchange rates and investment products.